ibmdb/node-ibm_db/README.md

 ### timegm vs timelocal

 When converting a database time to a C time one may use `timegm` or `timelocal`.
 See `man timegm` for the details of these two functions.
-By default the node-odbc bindings use `timelocal`.
+By default the node-ibm_db bindings use `timelocal`.
 If you would prefer for it to use `timegm` then specify the `TIMEGM` define in `binding.gyp`